JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Excitation diagram analysis

 \subsection{Comparison to shock models}

 The H$_{2}$ emission from outflows in dense regions ($>10^5$\,cm$^{-3}$) is generally thought to be dominated by collisional excitation from shocks.
-However, UV driven irradiation may still play a role if accretion-generated UV photons penetrate the base of the outflow cavity before being attenuated, or if fast dissociative shocks generate local UV fields that modify the shock structure and chemistry.
-The strong gradients in temperature, density, and ionization across shock fronts naturally produce multiple excitation components, with hotter gas populating higher energy rotational states and warmer gas dominating lower levels.
-In order to constrain the mechanism of excitation in the outflow, we compare our observed H$_{2}$ emission with recent shock models that self-consistently treat different excitation processes.
+However, UV-driven irradiation may still play a role if accretion-generated UV photons penetrate the base of the outflow cavity before being attenuated, or if fast dissociative shocks generate local UV fields that modify the shock structure and chemistry.
+The strong gradients in temperature, density, and ionization across shock fronts naturally produce multiple excitation components, with hotter gas populating higher-energy rotational states and warmer gas dominating lower levels.
+To constrain the mechanism of excitation in the outflow, we compared our observed H$_{2}$ emission with recent shock models that self-consistently treat different excitation processes.

-We use the recent shock model grid from \citet{kristensen23}, based on the Paris-Durham code \citep{flower03,godard19}, which computes the dynamical, thermal, and chemical structure of steady, plane-parallel shocks over $\sim$14,000 models.
+We used the recent shock model grid from \citet{kristensen23}, based on the Paris-Durham code \citep{flower03,godard19}, which computes the dynamical, thermal, and chemical structure of steady, plane-parallel shocks over $\sim$14,000 models.
 The code determines pre-shock equilibrium conditions and includes self-consistent treatments of magnetic fields, UV irradiation, grain and PAH chemistry, and H$_{2}$ excitation and cooling.
 Depending on the shock speed and magnetic field strength, it solves for $C$, $J$, or $C/J$-type shocks.
-From each model, key outputs such as temperature, normalized upper state column density, H$_{2}$ integrated intensities, shock width, and molecular abundances are provided.
-Comparison of JWST observational H$_2$ data to the shock grid has been recently studied in other outflows \citep[for e.g. see][]{gou25, navarro25}, demonstrating the utility of the models in constraining shock properties.
+From each model, key outputs such as temperature, normalized upper-state column density, H$_{2}$-integrated intensities, shock width, and molecular abundances are provided.
+The comparison of JWST H$_2$ observations with shock grids has recently been studied in other outflows \citep[for e.g., see][]{gou25, navarro25}, demonstrating the utility of the models for constraining shock properties.